2026 CERTIFICATION ELIGIBILITY REQUIREMENTS FOR CANDIDATES TRAINED IN THE UNITED STATES

 Requirement 1: Training/Experience in the provision of Nuclear Cardiology Services (Level 2 Nuclear Cardiology training, a minimum of 700 hours including 80 hours of Classroom and Laboratory Training (CLT) must be completed prior to submission of application)

 - Candidates must document Level 2 training in Nuclear Cardiology in accordance with the ACC Core Cardiovascular Training Statement 4 Task Force 6: Training in Nuclear Cardiology , Level 2 (the COCATS Guidelines revised 2015) by providing a 2021 version of the preceptor attestation letter.
-Training in Nuclear Cardiology must occur at a center that has an ACGME or AOA accredited training program in Cardiovascular Disease, Nuclear Medicine, or Radiology,— AND —
+Training in Nuclear Cardiology must occur at a center that has an ACGME or AOA accredited training program in Cardiovascular Disease, Nuclear Medicine, or Radiology

-- All applicants must document Authorized User status or a minimum of 80 hours of Classroom and Laboratory Training (CLT) in radiation safety that meets the NRC topic requirements.
-Documentation may be a copy of the facility RAM license listing the applicant’s name or a copy of a certificate of completion of an 80 hour CLT course that meet NRC topic requirements.
+Documentation may be a copy of the facility RAM license listing the applicant’s name or a copy of a certificate of completion of an 80-hour CLT course that meets NRC topic requirements.

-- The CLT hours must have been taken no more than seven (7) years prior to the date of the examination for which an individual is applying.
-CLT must be repeated if seven (7) or more years have elapsed since initial CLT and the applicant is not an Authorized User.
-Classroom and Laboratory Training (CLT) may be taken externally from the fellowship program.
-Direct, hands-on laboratory experience must be part of the applicant’s Classroom and Laboratory Training.
+• CLT hours must have been taken no more than seven (7) years prior to the examination date.
+CLT must be repeated if seven (7) or more years have elapsed since initial training and the applicant is not an Authorized User.

-NEW PRECEPTOR PORTAL: Preceptors who are currently in our records, in order to submit the online program verification document, please login to your MyAPCA portal, select the MY RESOURCES tab, and click on the MY CBNC Preceptor Portal Link.
-You will then be able to complete and submit the form online.A preceptor for this pathway must be one of the following:
+PRECEPTOR PORTAL: Preceptors who are currently in our records, in order to submit the online program verification document, please login to your MyAPCA portal, select the MY RESOURCES tab, and click on the MY CBNC Preceptor Portal Link.
+You will then be able to complete and submit the form online.
+Preceptors applying for the first time must email our office at cbnc@inteleos.org to request access to this feature in their MYAPCA portal so they can submit their Program Verification Letter.
+Once approved, they will then be able to submit the Preceptor Attestation Letter.

 - Program Director of an accredited residency or fellowship in Cardiovascular Disease, Nuclear Medicine, or Radiology